 We are conscious that these criticisms re-open some of the debates that followed the Redmond Roper recommendations for a Legal Qualifying Council.
 We do not propose, however, that this takes from the professions the 'frontline' task of setting standards, or authority over admissions per se, nor their autonomy over workplace training.
 To put it simply, we propose a body that is more a Quality Council than Qualifying Council.
-Accordingly we would recommend that SCLET (or a successor body if preferred) should exercise:
+Accordingly, in addition to the powers noted in Recommendation 2.1, we would recommend that SCLET (or a successor body if preferred) should exercise:

-- Authority to make recommendations in respect of and approve course outcome specifications and standards submitted by the universities or the professional bodies in respect of: - The core academic requirements for entry to the professions - The core vocational course requirements for entry to the professions - Powers to require (as at present) annual reports from course providers in respect of all qualifying academic and vocational courses offered in Hong Kong.
+- Authority to make recommendations in respect of course outcome specifications and standards submitted by the universities or the professional bodies in respect of: - The core academic requirements for entry to the professions - The core vocational course requirements for entry to the professions - Powers to require (as at present) annual reports from course providers in respect of all qualifying academic and vocational courses offered in Hong Kong.
 We recommend, additionally, that the format of these reports should be better standardised to enable SCLET to undertake comparative analysis of key trends, including

-12 First response, para 3.
+11 First response, para 3.

-13 Page 331.
+12 Page 331.

-- Numbers of applicants to each course - Numbers of students admitted to each course - "Attrition" rates for each course (withdrawal and failure rates) - Actions taken by the institution in the course of the previous year to identify and address any significant quality issues arising - Any planned (structural) changes to the course - A commitment to respond to each institutional annual report, including authority to make (non-binding) recommendations - The right to participate in any (internal) accreditation or review event for a qualifying course.
+- Numbers of applicants to each course - Numbers of students admitted to each course - "Attrition" rates for each course (withdrawal and failure rates) - Actions taken by the institution in the course of the previous year to identify and address any significant quality issues arising - Any planned (structural) changes to the course - A commitment to respond substantively to each institutional annual report, including authority to make (non-binding) recommendations - The right to participate in any (internal) accreditation or review event for a qualifying course, and as noted in Recommendation 5.5, a right to receive reports of quinquennial course reviews.

 We repeat also our earlier observation, in section 5.4.3, regarding the delphic quality of accreditation and de-accreditation arrangements for the PCLL.
-This appears to be a significant gap in the Ordinance, which should be closed in accordance with Recommendation 5.6.
+This appears to be a significant gap in the Ordinance, which should be closed in accordance with Recommendation 5.5.
 We do not take a strong position on where these powers should located.
 Accreditation functions could be performed by a joint committee of Law Society and Bar, as these are the responsible professional regulators.
 The function could alternatively be added to SCLET's portfolio (an Accreditation Sub-Committee perhaps?), so long as an appropriate funding mechanism is agreed.
-We recognise that the exercise of any power to deaccredit is a sensitive matter.
-We do not see it as appropriate to the exercise of Executive authority alone, but could anticipate it being framed as a matter either for the decision of the Law Society and Bar Councils jointly (perhaps subject to approval by the Chief Justice, or the full SCLET Committee) or as a decision for SCLET itself, if stakeholders consider it appropriate to extend accreditation powers to that body.
-We make no express recommendation at this stage, but welcome views on an appropriate way forward.
+We recognise that the exercise of any ultimate power to de-accredit is a sensitive matter.
+We do not see it as appropriate to the exercise of Executive authority alone, but could anticipate it being framed as a matter either for the decision of the Law Society and Bar Councils jointly (perhaps subject to approval by the Chief Justice, or the full SCLET Committee).
+The right of independent appeal is also, we consider, crucial to maintaing the functional autonomy of the PCLL.